-- \ Adult assault patients should only refuse care in the presence of law enforcement officers - > If this is not available, the case should be discussed with Medical Control - > A Patient Refusal Form will be completed on all cases of refusal - Pediatric assault patients may not refuse transport, nor may their guardians refuse transport if you suspect child abuse - \ Refer to Non-fatal strangulation and/or human trafficking protocols as indicated - Ensure that patient has a safe place to go if refusing transport (family members, friends) and document this information in the PCR - It may be acceptable for patients to agree to go to the hospital but refuse all assessment and care in the field - Fentanyl or other mind-altering medications for pain control should be avoided in patients with a closed head injury unless ordered by medical control - Ensure contact with DSS & other appropriate agency for cases of suspected elder or child abuse or neglect - Mecklenburg County Department of Social Services to report the suspicion - (980) 314-3577 - (704) 336-2273 - Online Reporting Tool MeckNC.gov/CPSReportOnline - Report any suspicion of human trafficking to the National Human Trafficking Resource Center: - Phone: (888) 373-7888 - > Text: 233733
+- \ If a sexual assault has occurred, do not allow patient to shower or change clothes - \ Adult assault patients should only refuse care in the presence of law enforcement officers - > If this is not available, the case should be discussed with Medical Control - > A Patient Refusal Form will be completed on all cases of refusal - Pediatric assault patients may not refuse transport, nor may their guardians refuse transport if you suspect child abuse - \ Refer to Non-fatal strangulation and/or human trafficking protocols as indicated - Ensure that patient has a safe place to go if refusing transport (family members, friends) and document this information in the PCR - It may be acceptable for patients to agree to go to the hospital but refuse all assessment and care in the field - Fentanyl or other mind-altering medications for pain control should be avoided in patients with a closed head injury unless ordered by medical control - Ensure contact with DSS & other appropriate agency for cases of suspected elder or child abuse or neglect - > Mecklenburg County Department of Social Services to report the suspicion - (980) 314-3577 - (704) 336-2273 - Online Reporting Tool MeckNC.gov/CPSReportOnline - \ Report any suspicion of human trafficking to the National Human Trafficking Resource Center: - Phone: (888) 373-7888 - Text: 233733

-Back Pain (NCCEP Protocol UP-5)
+Back Pain (UP-5)

 - Abdominal aortic aneurysm

 - Acute coronary syndrome

 - Aortic dissection

 - Epidural abscess

 - Herniated disc

 - Kidney stone

 - Metastatic cancer

 - Musculoskeletal strain / muscle spasm

 - Pneumonia

 - Pulmonary embolus

-- ✤ Pyelonephritis
+- \ Pyelonephritis

-- Vertebral disc rupture/herniation
+- ✤ Vertebral disc rupture/herniation

-- ✤ Vertebral fracture
+- Vertebral fracture

 - History considerations

 - > Age

 - Onset of pain

 - > Trauma

 - Lower extremity symptoms

 - > Bowel, bladder, urinary dysfunction symptoms

 - Physical exam

 - > Vital signs including temperature

-- Abdominal mass, bruit
+- > Abdominal mass, bruit

 - > Costovertebral angle tenderness, muscular tenderness

 - Midline/vertebral tenderness

 - > Extremity motor, sensory, vascular status

 - 1. Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 2.
 Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - 3.
 Assess vital signs - 4.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 5.
 Medical - A. Allow patient to sit/lay in position of comfort - B. Additional care as per appropriate medical protocol - 6.
 Trauma - A. Spinal Motion Restriction Protocol as per patient history and presentation - i.
-Long spine boards are to be utilized as a patient extrication/movement device and are not intended for the patient to be transported on the LSB - B. Additional care as per appropriate trauma protocol
+Long spine boards are to be utilized as a patient extrication/movement device and are not intended for the patient to be transported on the LSB - B. Additional care as per appropriate trauma protocol - 7.
+Acetaminophen (Tylenol®) for pain control - A. Adult: 650 975 mg PO - B. Pediatric: 15 mg/kg PO (maximum 650 mg)

-- 1. Obtain rhythm strip and refer to appropriate protocol as indicated - 2.
-Consider 12-lead ECG as per patient's presentation - 3.
+- 1. Obtain 4-lead ECG and refer to appropriate protocol as indicated - 2.
+12-lead ECG as per patient's presentation - 3.
 IV Access as indicated by mechanism of injury, patient presentation - 4.
 IVF as indicated for signs of hypotension, volume depletion - A. Adult: 500 1000 ml as per patient condition - B. Pediatric: 10 20 ml/kg as per patient condition - C. Repeat IVF bolus as indicated per patient condition - 5.
-Fentanyl (Sublimaze®) for pain control - A. Adult: - i.
+Fentanyl for pain control - A. Adult: - i.
 1 2 mcg/kg IN (maximum 200 mcg) - ii.
 0.5 1 mcg/kg IV, IM, IO (maximum 100 mcg) - iii.
 May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route) - B. Pediatric: - i.
 0.5 1 mcg/kg IV, IM, IN, IO (maximum 100 mcg) - ii.
 Contact Medical Control for repeat dosing - C. NOT indicated for patients with chronic pain - 6.
 Alternate analgesic: nitrous oxide via patient-controlled inhalation - 7.
 Ondansetron (Zofran®) for nausea/vomiting - A. Adult: 4 8 mg IV, IM, PO - B. Pediatric: 0.15 mg/kg IV, IM, PO (maximum 4 mg) - 8.
 Additional treatment as per appropriate protocol or contact medical control for management assistance